Serbian historiography: History

+The foundations of Serbian ecclesiastical historiography were laid by Bishop Nikodim Milaš (1845–1915).
 Serbian ecclesiastical historiography has coincided with nationalist perspectives contained within secular Serbian historiography.
 Orthodox Church tradition and early Serbian historiography through folk poetry based upon the Battle of Kosovo assisted in overcoming gaps and linking the old with the then new Serbian state.
 The nation and religion were closely connected within nationalist Serbian history in the early 19th century.

 Patriotic historiography viewed the Serbs as liberators from foreign oppression of their South Slavic brothers in the Balkan Wars and World War I. Serbian nationalists claim that in Communist historiography, Serbs were transformed into oppressors, the Chetniks of World War II branded as collaborationist as the Ustaše, and the massacres of Serbs were downplayed.